Airr/nim-cocoa/README.md

-Preliminary documentation for GUI objects is available in the `doc` folder.
+Preliminary documentation for GUI objects is available in the `doc` and in the `wiki` folder.

 Here is an example of what coding with NimCocoa looks like: